Welcome to today's edition of the Rush 24-7 podcast.

 It is because that issue, climate change, contains every element of extreme liberalism and socialism that needs to be understood and opposed.

-Climate change, if they succeed in this, climate change is close to health care in terms of if you get nationalized climate change, nationalized health care, then you are very close to totally controlling the way people live their lives.
+Climate change, if they succeed in this, climate change is close to healthcare in terms of if you get nationalized climate change, nationalized health care, then you are very close to totally controlling the way people live their lives.

-That's why climate change or global warming, whatever you want to call it, is of such paramount importance to me, because it's not just a single issue.
+That's why climate change or global warming, whatever you want to call it, is of such paramount importance to me because it's not just a single issue.

 It's every wet dream the left has encapsulated in an issue.

-It has government control, it has tax increases, it has the expansion of government, it has decisions and mandates of what kind of car you can and can't drive, what kind of foods you can and can't eat, uh what you can do with your own private property, it would go a long way to eliminating the concept of private property.
+It has decisions and mandates on what kind of car you can and can't drive, what kind of food you can and can't eat, what you can do with your own private property.

 I mean, it's just horrible.